Buying guide: Best RV antenna and streaming devices for a recreational vehicle

 Not everyone is crazy about having to use the crank to raise their RV antenna, and that’s fine.
 Personally, I would prefer the ability to move an RV antenna instead of a tree or the undercarriage of a bridge doing it for me.
 But there’s another reason that makes the Sensar IV a better option.

 Being able to raise an antenna can make a difference with your reception.
 That’s why people put TV antennas on the roof of their home.
-Elevation is all about getting above the trees, hills, and power lines obstructing an antenna from the best UHF and VHF signals possible.
+Elevation is all about getting above the trees, hills, and power lines obstructing an antenna from the best UHF and VHF reception possible.

 Winegard Wingman and Sensar Pro, boosting an RV antenna